 We present ABRIDGE - a state-of-the-art software for compressing SAM alignments.
 ABRIDGE compresses alignments after retaining only non-redundant information.
 It achieves superior compression by merging similar reads mapped to the same location of the reference and encoding only those nucleotides that deviate from the provided reference.
 Strand information is also encoded in such a way that it does not occupy any additional space.
 ABRIDGE exploits the sorted file order to store the difference between adjoining mapping positions, further reducing space demand.
 It also discards read names for single-end uniquely mapped reads which improves compression further.
 Finally, column-wise conversion of quality scores assists in achieving the best compression.

 For ABRIDGE to be a viable compression software, the decompressed data needs to be restored back at an acceptable pace.
 ABRIDGE (with 7z compression) outperforms SAMCOMP, GENOZIP and DEEZ in terms of the duration for decompressing a lossless compressed SAM file.
-While ABRIDGE with ZPAQ attains the best compression it also takes a much higher time to decompress.
+While ABRIDGE with zpaq attains the best compression it also takes a much higher time to decompress.
 However, the decompression time is less than downloading the fastq from NCBI and aligning it to the reference.

 Our analysis establishes ABRIDGE as the most recent SAM alignment compressor that offers a very high compression ratio.
 For single-end DNA-Seq reads, ABRIDGE produced a file ~164 MB smaller than the next best compressor.
 This result demonstrates that ABRIDGE can achieve an improvement of 15TB with 100K alignment files facilitating both storage and file transmission speed.
 Additionally, ABRIDGE compressed files can be randomly accessed making it convenient to perform searches without decompressing the entire file.

 ABRIDGE provides users the option of choosing either lossless or lossy compression.
 It is recommended to use lossy compression in conjunction with downstream applications.
 For example, if the alignment files are produced for transcriptome assembly, then users can do away with quality scores and unmapped reads altogether.
 But if the downstream application involves SNP calling, then the quality scores (at least for the nucleotides that were a mismatch with the reference) should be preserved.
-Users are recommended to opt for ZPAQ if they choose to attain an ultra high compression ratio.
+Users are recommended to opt for zpaq if they choose to attain an ultra-high compression ratio.
 On the other hand, if decompression time is of essence, then 7z compression would be the best choice.
 It is important to remember that ABRIDGE uses the reference file both for compression and decompression.
 Hence ABRIDGE stores a message digest of the reference to ensure that a correct copy is used for decompression.

 An interesting future addition would be to expand ABRIDGE to other file types such as VCF, BED, etc. Additionally, we would like to explore options to compress quality scores since those occupy the most space.
 Further, we will offer users the option to generate coverage information from compressed files directly.
 We are also currently collaborating with colleagues to adopt ABRIDGE as an acceptable file format to assembly and gene count software.
 We pledge to continually develop ABRIDGE to cater to a wide variety of file types storing biological information and facilitate its integration into existing pipelines.

-/////NOTES/////

-Figure 3.2 was a bit difficult to see which method was the best and find each of the ABRIDGE results.
-Maybe order the results from best to worst in the smaller windows.

-Table 3.1 - Consider Bolding the best results per row.

-Figure 3.3 - Should ‘Starting nucleotide’ be ‘Starting position’?
-Same for Ending nucleotide.

-Other format option (example)